 High arches and how much arch support you need in your training shoes when working out can vary pretty significantly.
 For example, some will only need a little arch support while others will want a much more supportive arch.

-Whether you’re an avid CrossFit athlete who needs CrossFit shoes with arch support or you’re a recreational lifter that needs a little support for exercises like their squats, this list should provide you with a few great training shoes to explore.
+Whether you’re an avid CrossFit athlete who needs CrossFit shoes with arch support or you’re a recreational lifter who needs a little support for exercises like squats, this list should provide you with a few great training shoes to explore.

-- Best Women's Training Shoes for High Arches
+- Best Women’s Training Shoes for High Arches: On Cloud X 3

-- Best Training Shoes for High Arches and Wide Feet
+- Best Training Shoes for High Arches and Wide Feet: Reebok Nano X3

-- Best Training Shoes for High Arches for Weight Training
+- Best Training Shoes for High Arches and Weight Training: Adidas Dropset Trainer 2

-- Best Training Shoes for High Arches and Standing All Day
+- Best Training Shoes for High Arches and Standing All Day: Nike Free Metcon 5

 Best Men’s Training Shoes for High Arches